 Forms are available from the Academy website or directly from the Academy office.
-Please continue to visit the school's Fair Banding web page \(\subseteq\) for published dates and the registration form.
+Please continue to visit the school's Fair Banding web page [2] for published dates and the registration form.

-The Academy will aim to admit 125 students into Year 12 each year, who meet the published admissions criteria for sixth form entry, both from the Academy's own Year 11 and from external schools.
+The Academy will aim to admit up to 150 students into Year 12 each year, who meet the published admissions criteria for sixth form entry, both from the Academy's own Year 11 and from external schools.
 Please see the school website for information on applying to sixth form:

-www.hammersmithacademy.org/about-us/sixth-form ☐
+www.hammersmithacademy.org/about-us/sixth-form □

-Criterion Offers Band A 28 offers (including sibling offers outside the priority area), last offer up to 0.829 miles straight-line outside the priority area Band B 28 offers, last offer up to 0.394 miles straight-line to a sibling outside the priority area Band C 28 offers, last offer up to 1.326 miles straight-line to a sibling outside the priority area Band D 28 offers (including 2 CLA), last offer up to 0.680 miles straight-line inside the priority area Band E 23 offers (including 2 CLA), last offer up to 0.411 miles straight-line inside the priority area
+Criterion Offers Band A 28 offers (including 1 sibling offer outside the priority area), last offer up to 1.051 miles straight-line outside the priority area Band B 28 offers (including 5 sibling offers), last offer up to 0.850 miles straight-line outside the priority area Band C 28 offers (including 1 sibling offer), last offer up to 0.726 miles straight-line outside the priority area Band D 28 offers (including 1 CLA and 6 sibling offers), last offer up to 1.199 miles straight-line outside the priority area Band E 23 offers (including 1 CLA), last offer up to 0.685 miles straight-line outside the priority area

-2023: 10 heard, 2 upheld 2022: 10 heard, 4 upheld 2021: 14 heard, 1 upheld
+2024: 5 heard, 0 upheld2023: 10 heard, 2 upheld2022: 10 heard, 4 upheld

-Thursday 12 October at 4pm to 7.30pm
+Tuesday 1 October at 4pm to 7.30pm

-Tuesday 17 October and Thursday 19 October.
+Thursday 10 October and Tuesday 15 October.
 Both at 9am to 11am